After hectic parleys, how Pramod Sawant was chosen as Goa CM

 "We are saddened by the chief minister's demise, but before his final rites are performed, a new government has to be formed...The governor acknowledged that the Congress is the single largest party and she said she will get back to us," Kavlekar told reporters.

-Parrikar was cremated with state honours here Monday, with thousands bidding the affable politician a fond farewell.
+Parrikar was cremated with state honours here on Monday, with thousands bidding the affable politician a fond farewell.

 BJP president Amit Shah, some Union ministers and chief ministers of BJP-ruled states attended the funeral at Miramar.